FAB1150/ESP32_fan_control/README.md

 * Flash the code to the ESP32, and try to measure various things looking at the first value on the left.
 That's your temperature!
 * If you're getting non-sensical readings, you'll have to do everything again (if you didn't use a thermometer try  to use one, and experiment with the water temperatures.
 Try water from the fridge instead of icy water, and water that's not quite boiling yet, for example.
 * If everything looks good, you're done!
 Go back to line 4, comment DEBUG back and flash the code to the ESP once again.
 The hard part is over!

-* This README guides you through the basic settings, they'll easily get you up and running.
-It skips some of the settings you don't need to edit for it to work correctly, but they're all described in the code and pretty straight forward, so

 ## Usage